 - 1 cup milk

 - Chocolate syrup for dipping

-- Transfer corn dog batter to a tall glass and dip the skewered candy bars one by one in the batter.
+Transfer corn dog batter to a tall glass and dip the skewered candy bars one by one into the batter.

 Fry corn dogs for 3 minutes or until golden brown.

 Drain on paper towels, coat with powdered sugar and serve with chocolate syrup for dipping.